kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Added Music to the game!
 Also completed the following features: Game and Music pause, controls display.
 Excited to start on this Random Mode feature if the player chooses Hard difficulty - whereby a number of fun things can happen... definitely a challenge to code it though!

 **Link to work:**

+### Day 66: 20th December Thursday, 2018

+**Today's Progress:** Tetris

+**Thoughts:** Added Time Elapsed to the game!
+Fixed multiple bugs while getting it to work, definitely was not easy dealing with Date Time values so just used a simple variable as counter instead.

+**Link to work:**

+### Day 67: 21st December Friday, 2018

+**Today's Progress:** Tetris

+**Thoughts:** Fixed Time Elapsed, and added a Row Sweeper Power-up to the game!
+Faced an issue where I couldn't append an Image element, think it's some error with referencing created elements.

+**Link to work:**